metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 For each program listed here you have a reference link (for tools built into Windows) and download link (for external programs).

-All of the tools listed here are signed by Microsoft, the only exception is mTail, many people use it so it's easy to verify it's trusted, anyway you can verify it's behavior with process monitor if you're suspicious.
+All of the tools listed here are digitally signed, the only exceptions are as follows:

+- mTail, to mark mTail as trusted you can verify it's behavior with process monitor or check it's user base online.

+- The alternative for mTail (described later) is a combination of VSCode extensions and predefined extension settings.

 ## Process Monitor